EMD LWT12

-The EMD LWT12 was a diesel–electric power car that was built in 1955 by General Motors Electro-Motive Division (EMD), to pull a lightweight passenger trainset.
+The EMD LWT12 is a diesel–electric power car that was built in 1955 by General Motors Electro-Motive Division (EMD), to pull a lightweight passenger trainset.
 The General Motors Company developed both components under the project name, Train Y, but later marketed them as the Aerotrain.
 Diesel power was provided by an EMD 567C 12-cylinder engine, which produced 1200 hp.
 Two other GM Diesel engines provided current for train-heating, lighting and air-conditioning.

 The LWT12 was underpowered, especially on grades, and the Santa Fe and Union Pacific Railroads were required to supply a "helper" unit to assist them in service.
 The LWT12 was essentially an EMD SW1200 switcher locomotive, suitably geared for high-speed passenger service (83 mph) and wrapped in a distinctive aerodynamic shell.
 Its industrial styling was inspired by the hoods and grills of futuristic automobiles then on GM's drawing boards.

 Originally, the EMD LWT12 was intended to be part of an inseparable set along with ten specially designed high-speed, low-cost, 40 ft passenger cars.
 These cars were built from bus bodies sourced from GM's GMC division which were then widened by 18 in, had their front and rear modified and were attached to a generic undercarriage.

 The advantages of this design were that instead of refurbishing the whole carriage, the body mounted on the undercarriage would be scrapped in whole and a complete new modified bus body would be installed in its place with all of the different technical advances that had been developed, essentially resulting in a completely new car for a fraction of the cost.
 Also, all parts used by these carriages were sourced internally by GM and were also used in other products.